 To maintain the academic integrity of the program, the GW MLS program requires that students use a web-based remote proctoring system called Remote Proctor NOW in every MLS-designated course throughout the program.
 Additional information on this system from Software Secure, Inc. can be found at this address: http://www.softwaresecure.com/product/remote-proctor-now/.
 See below the IT requirements to use Remote Proctor Now.

 The clinical practicum (Phase II) are usually taken on a full-time basis.
 Students are typically in a clinical laboratory eight hours per day (daytime hours), five days per week.
 Admitted students must be able to fulfill the necessary time requirement for the practicum.

-Coursework at GW (19 credit hours; 3 credits each, unless noted)
+Coursework at GW (19 credit hours)

 No previous transfer credit or work experience may be considered for these required classes.

 - MLS 4115: Parasitology and Mycology (1 credit)

 - MLS 4123: Clinical Microbiology I (3 credits)

 - MLS 4124: Clinical Microbiology II (2 credits)